 5. Minimal Gear Needed

-In addition to a bit of money, you should bring your own water bottles (there are fountains at the beginning of the trail, but none as you ascend), a hat and sunscreen, and good walking shoes.
+In addition to a bit of money, for the hike you should bring your own water bottles (there are fountains at the beginning of the trail, but none as you ascend), a hat and sunscreen, and good walking shoes.
 I have to say, I did see quite a few people wearing casual flip-flops, and they were undeterred by the loose gravel and switchbacks.
 To each their own, but I’m glad I had my sneakers with me on the hiking trail!

 6. Expect Stairs And Gravel